nathankot/Karma.gs/readme.md

 #### Integrating with Rails

+Use the [Stylus Gem](https://github.com/lucasmazza/ruby-stylus) and the provided application.css.erb.styl.

 In `config.styl` you'll find a `is_rails` setting.
 Change this to `true`.
 This will enable `image_path(basename)` which will return something like `<%= image_path({base_name}) %>`.

 This will also modify the helper `image_background(path_tuple, relative_path = false, scale = 1)` to use the asset pipeline.